michaeluno/admin-page-framework/readme.txt

 - `image_checkbox`, `image_radio` - displays images instead of text labels to be selected.
 - `reset` - a custom submit button that initialize the text form inputs.
 - `ace` - a rich code editor.

+= Demo =
+Install the demo plugin and it will demonstrates the possible features you can do with the framework.

 = Necessary Files =
 - **`admin-page-framework.min.php`** is in the *library* folder.
 Or you can get it from **Dashboard** -> **Admin Page Framework** -> **Tool** -> **Minifier**.